 If you need a bed for the night, Hilton has a few hundred thousand of them.
-The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,300 hotels and resorts in some 95 countries operating under such names as Doubletree, Embassy Suites, and Hampton, as well as its flagship Hilton brand.
+The company is one of the world's largest hoteliers with a lodging empire that includes more than 4,600 hotels and resorts in about 100 countries operating under such names as Doubletree, Embassy Suites, and Hampton Inn, as well as its flagship Hilton brand.
 Many of its hotels serve the mid-market segment, though its Hilton and Conrad hotels offer full-service, upscale lodging.
 In addition, its Homewood Suites chain offers extended-stay services.
 The company franchises many of its hotels; it owns the Waldorf-Astoria brand and the New York Hilton.
 Hilton became a public company again in 2013.

 Sales and Marketing

 Hilton relies on traditional advertising and promotions along with a variety of direct marketing techniques such as email and postal mailings to drum up business.
 A fair amount of the company’s hotel rooms get booked through internet travel intermediaries.
 Hilton pays commissions and transaction fees for sales of rooms through such services.
 The company also has a robust customer loyalty program it uses to try to generate return business.

 Hilton has maintained steady revenue growth for the past several years.
 In fiscal 2015, revenue increased by 7% compared to fiscal 2014.

 The company’s net income has been growing consistently over the past several fiscal years as well.
 Its net income was $1.4 billion in fiscal 2015, an increase of $731 million, or 109% compared to the prior fiscal period.
 The increased net income was the result of increased total revenue combined with decreased operating expenses.

 Hilton's cash flow increased by $28 million during fiscal 2015 and the company ended the year with a comfortable $1.3 billion in cash on hand.